 “This really just applies to a fairly limited class of folks who are outside, who are seeking an immigrant visa and who do not have one already stamped into their passport that would allow them to enter,” said Brad Hendrick, immigration law section leader at Caplan & Earnest in Boulder.

-The order doesn’t apply to spouses and children of U.S. citizens, members of the U.S. military or their dependents, health care workers and medical researchers doing work related to COVID-19 and people pursuing certain investor visas, among other groups.
+The order doesn’t apply to spouses and children of U.S. citizens, members of the U.S. military or their dependents, health care workers and medical researchers doing work related to COVID-19 or people pursuing certain investor visas along with a number of other groups.